 How an Egg Freezing Cycle Works

 The egg freezing process includes a cycle of injectable fertility medications.
-Dr. Hudson at the Fertility Institute of Texas closely monitors the fertility treatment cycle to stimulate egg production.
+Dr. Hudson at the Texas Fertility Center of New Braunfels closely monitors the fertility treatment cycle to stimulate egg production.
 Dr. Hudson will track the progress of follicle growth in response to fertility medications.
 Each follicle contains a developing egg that, after an average of 10 days of stimulation, will be ready for retrieval.

-Once Dr. Hudson determines that the follicles are large enough to indicate good egg growth, you will visit the Fertility Institute of Texas IVF center for the egg retrieval process.
+Once Dr. Hudson determines that the follicles are large enough to indicate good egg growth, you will visit the Texas Fertility Center of New Braunfels IVF center for the egg retrieval process.
 Egg retrieval is performed under anesthesia, and usually takes only 15 to 20 minutes.

 After the eggs have been retrieved, they are frozen, also known as cryopreservation, with a quick-freeze process known as vitrification.
 Once frozen, the eggs can be stored at a cryobank until you are ready to move forward with your family plans through IVF, in-vitro fertilization.